janlmnop/CCPROG2_MP/README.md

 ⋆⁺｡˚⋆˙‧₊☽ CURRENT TASKS ☾₊‧˙⋆˚｡⁺⋆
-- Janelle: a bit of everything; am working on saveRoster rn; then, I'll focus on selectBattle :)
+- Janelle: a bit of everything; will start work on selectBattle :)
 - Nyka: